anandabhishek01/anandabhishek01/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning C and JAVA
+- 😄 Pronouns: He/Him
 - 📫 How to reach me: https://twitter.com/anandabhishek_1 ,  https://www.linkedin.com/in/anandabhishek01/

 <!--